Sohxn/KType/README.md

 # TypeRabbit

-A touch-typing practice website - with additional resources.
+A touch-typing practice website - with additional resources ;) coming soon !